-6 Up until now, we have not considered how we will express the information in XML.
+13 Up until now, we have not considered how we will express the information in XML.
 It is a good XML engineering practice to go through the process of defining and modeling information before the additional complications and design alternatives of XML are addressed.
 Trying to do both information modeling and XML design at the same time is confusing, and often, critical aspects of one or the other are missed.

-- Create XML Schema types and attributes using the same name as the ISO 11179 named model elements. - Create XML element names that consist of an optional context term plus the ISO 11179 Object Class (plus property term if appropriate) plus representation term.
+- Declare every model element that will appear in the XML instance as type that derives from the types declared previously. - Create XML Schema data types and attributes using the same name as the ISO 11179 named model elements. - Create XML element names that consist of an optional context term plus the ISO 11179 Object Class (plus property term if appropriate) plus representation term.
 For example <DoDMaterialItemIdentifier>, where the context term is "DoD" indicating that the element is specific to the Department of Defense. - For element names that also have common business terms with commonly used synonyms, such as NSN for National Stock Number, create a substitution group for the additional business terms and synonyms. - d.
 Build the schema from the bottom-up and top-down. - e.
 Register any newly created XML elements with the FXR.